Lohenrex/ffpedia/README.md

 ***THIS IS A WORK IN PROGRESS.***

-This gem is a wrapper for the Final Fantasy API at [GitHub Pages](https://www.moogleapi.com).
+This gem is a wrapper for the Final Fantasy API at [Moogle API](https://www.moogleapi.com).
 To experiment with that code, run `bin/console` for an interactive prompt.

 ## Installation